Shivangidevkota/notes/README.md

 # Notes Application 📝

 This is a simple **Notes Application** built with React (frontend) and Django (backend).
-It allows users to create, edit, delete, and pin notes.
+It allows users to create, edit, delete.
 The application also supports user authentication and a toggle for light/dark mode.

 ---

 ## Features 🌟
 - User authentication (Login/Logout/Register)
 - Create, edit, and delete notes
-- Pin notes to keep them at the top
 - Light/Dark mode toggle
 - Responsive design